bernikr/lovelace-notify-card/README.md

 ```
 type: 'custom:notify-card'
-target: living_room_tv
 label: Notify TV
 card_title: Send Notification
-notification_title: 'New Notification'
+notification_title:
+  input: Title
+action: notify.living_room_tv
+data:
+  message: $MSG
+  title: $TITLE
 ```

-- `target` is the name of the notify-service that should get called without the `notify.` domain.
-(For `notify.notify` put in `notify`, for `notify.telegram` put in `telegram`, etc. If your service is not under the `notify.` domain, use the full service name, example: `script.notify_tv`)
+- `action` is the name of the action (service) to be called
+- `data` is used to define the data that gets passed to the action.
+Any data can be entered here, and `$MSG` and `$TITLE` will be replaced with the entered text
 - `label` is optional and controlls the placeholder text
 - `card_title` is optional and controlles the card title
-- `notification_title` is optional and is the title that gets sent with the notification
+- `notification_title` is optional and can be used as a second textfield

-You can also specify multiple notification services like this:
+Minimal config:

 ```
 type: 'custom:notify-card'
-target:
-- living_room_tv
-- notify
+action: notify.living_room_tv
+data:
+  message: $MSG
 ```

 If you want a textfield to set the notification title with every message you can configure it like this: